Illustrator's Depth: Monocular Layer Index Prediction for Image Decomposition: Experiments and Applications

 \subsubsection{Depth-Based Editing}

 \paragraph{Task}~Raster image editing relies on the composition of multiple layers.
-Existing segmentation tools, however sophisticated they have become, often fall short because they perform based on ambiguous requests: if a user clicks a face, do they mean the face, the whole character, or the entire foreground?
-Our work helps resolve this ambiguity, as enriching input images with our predicted illustrator's depth dramatically facilitates layer separation.
+Existing segmentation tools often fall short when handling ambiguous requests: if a user clicks on a face, do they mean the face, the character, or the entire foreground?
+Our work can resolve this ambiguity by providing a depth-based way to segment an input illustration.

 \paragraph{Pipeline}~Illustrator's depth is easily leveraged to inform segmentation: based on a user-defined threshold value $t$ adjustable in realtime via a slider, an image can be split into two layers, one (foreground) defined as illustrator's depths satisfying $D[i,j]\!>\!t$ and one (background) for all others.
 More generally, any binning strategy into $N$ layers, found through a quick analysis of the entire map $D$ or derived manually, provides a decomposition into layers by ranges of illustrator's depths, which can be directly uploaded in raster graphic editors to allow for direct editing.